Wireless signal extenders, also called repeaters, are often misunderstood and while they can help a network greatly they also have there limitations.

 There is two frequencies WiFi signals are transmitted on, 2.4GHz and 5GHz.

 If you dont understand the protocols and frequencies the simplest way to buy an extender is to buy a Dual Band AC unit.

 Dual Band units transmit on both 2.4Ghz and 5Ghz frequencies which make them able to fit into most any network.

 WiFi protocols are backward compatible with older protocols so a new 802.11ac or AC extender will also fit into most any network.

-If your home wireless network is lacking and needs a boost than a extender is a good cheap way to help.
+If your home wireless network is lacking and needs a boost an extender is a good cheap way to help.

-For those who are very far from a router than a access point and running a Ethernet cable would be a better option.
+For those who are very far from a router an access point and running an Ethernet cable would be a better option.

-Every situation is different so there is never a one solution fix all answer and things greatly depend on how far a signal need to go.
+Every situation is different so there is never a one solution fix all answer and things greatly depend on how far a signal needs to go.

 WiFi extenders also come in many shapes and sizes, some with large antennas to help with more range.